overthink/hhco/README.md

     (hhco.core/-main 100000 3) ;9.49713

-This is the number of spins for *the winner*, so for three players we're looking at ~28.5 spins, which is an eternity for kids.
-From this I suspect the Pluto rule is really each player puts one fruit back on the tree.
+This is the number of spins for *the winner*, so for three players we're looking at ~28.5 spins, which might as well be an eternity with kids.
+From this I suspect the Pluto rule is really that each player puts one fruit back on the tree.
 If that's the case, the winner wins in ~6.14 turns:

     (hhco.core/-main 100000 3 -1) ;6.14403

 This is moderately more tolerable.

-I suspect the math for the exact solution to these questions might be easier than I think, but I am terrible at probability and wanted to write a program, which is guaranteed to be bug free.
+I suspect the math for the exact solution to these questions might be easier than I think, but I am terrible at probability and wanted to write a program which is guaranteed to be bug free.
 If you happen to know how to get the exact solution (i.e. without monte carlo methods), let me know!